OtmarKirch/sci-fi-app/README.md

 ## Conclusion

 ### Challenges
-Especially challenging, I found the implementation of the user authentication and the handling of the JWT tokens.
-It is rather complicated to keep track of the tokens and to ensure that they are valid.
+Especially challenging, I found the implementation of the user authentication with the hasehd password and the handling of the JWT tokens.
+It is complicated to keep track of the tokens and to ensure that they are valid.
 The syntax is rather complex.
 It took me a while to get the authentication working properly.
 But in the end, when it worked, I was able to concentrate completely on the implementation of the endpoints, the heart piece of the server.

 ### Future Improvements
 In a future version, I would like to implement a more stringent naming of the endpoint.
 As I was learning how to implement the endpoints, I was also learning different ways how data is passed to the server side via the url and the body of the request.
 A more systematic naming of the endpoints and more systematic request requirements would make the server more robust, easier to maintain and easier to use for developers of the client.